Early flying machines: Early attempts

 According to Aulus Gellius, the Ancient Greek philosopher, mathematician, astronomer, statesman, and strategist Archytas (428–347 BC) was reputed to have designed and built the first artificial, self-propelled flying device, a bird-shaped model propelled by a jet of what was probably steam, said to have actually flown some 200 metres around 400 BC.
 According to Gellius, this machine, which its inventor called The Pigeon (Greek: Περιστέρα "Peristera"), was suspended on a wire or pivot for its "flight" and was powered by a "concealed aura or spirit".

 Eventually some tried to build flying devices, such as birdlike wings, and to fly by jumping off a tower, hill, or cliff.
 During this early period physical issues of lift, stability, and control were not understood, and most attempts ended in serious injury or death.
 In the 1st century AD, Chinese Emperor Wang Mang recruited a specialist scout to be bound with bird feathers; he is claimed to have glided about 100 meters.
 In 559 AD, Yuan Huangtou is said to have landed safely from an enforced tower jump.

-The Andalusian scientist Abbas ibn Firnas (810–887 AD) reportedly made a jump in Córdoba, Spain, covering his body with vulture feathers and attaching two wings to his arms.
+The Andalusian scientist Abbas ibn Firnas (810–887 AD) reportedly made a glide in Córdoba, Spain, covering his body with vulture feathers and attaching two wings to his arms.
 The flight attempt was reported by the 17th-century Algerian historian Ahmed Mohammed al-Maqqari, who linked it to a 9th-century poem by one of Muhammad I of Córdoba's court poets.
 Al-Maqqari stated that Firnas flew some distance, before landing with some injuries, attributed to his lacking a tail (as birds use to land).
 The historian Lynn Townsend White, Jr. concluded that ibn Firnas made the first successful flight in history.

-Writing in the twelfth century, William of Malmesbury stated that the 11th-century Benedictine monk Eilmer of Malmesbury attached wings to his hands and feet and flew a short distance, but broke both legs while landing, also having neglected to make himself a tail.
+In the twelfth century, William of Malmesbury stated that the 11th-century Benedictine monk Eilmer of Malmesbury attached wings to his hands and feet and flew a short distance, but broke both legs while landing, also having neglected to make himself a tail.